hehuntle/ECE_143_PROJECT/README.md

 ####
 # Executing the code:
-1. Open ProjectVisualization.ipynb file using jupyter notebook.
+1. Open Project_Visualization.ipynb file using jupyter notebook.
 Execute the file.